Miss Grand Germany

-Miss Grand Germany is a female national beauty pageant established in 2025 for the purpose of selecting Germany’s representative to the international competition Miss Grand International.
+Miss Grand Germany is a national female beauty pageant established in 2025 to select Germany's representative for the international competition Miss Grand International.
 It was founded by Kim Kelly Braun, a Thai-German entrepreneur, former Miss Grand Germany 2022, and chairperson of the Beauty Whisperer Academy.

-Although the official institutionalization of Miss Grand Germany occurred in 2025, the title itself had been previously conferred since 2013.
-Between 2013 and 2019, representatives were appointed directly by various franchise holders, with no national competition being convened.
-From 2020 to 2024, the German delegates were selected through a pageant entitled Miss From Germany, headquartered in Duderstadt and organized under the directorship of Leandro Aponte.
+Although the Miss Grand Germany pageant was officially established in 2025, the title had previously been conferred since 2013.
+Between 2013 and 2019, representatives were appointed directly by various franchise holders without a national competition being held.
+From 2020 to 2024, Germany's representatives were selected through the Miss From Germany pageant, headquartered in Duderstadt and organized by Leandro Aponte.

-Since 2025, the official franchise rights have been vested in Kim Kelly Braun, under whose administration the Miss Grand Germany pageant has been formally conducted.
-To date, Germany has not secured a victory at Miss Grand International.
-The country’s highest achievement remains a placement in the Top 20, attained by Luisa Victoria Malz in 2021.
+Since 2025, the national franchise has been held by Kim Kelly Braun, under whose direction the Miss Grand Germany pageant has been organized annually.
+Germany has yet to win the Miss Grand International title.
+The country's highest placement remains a Top 20 finish, achieved by Luisa Victoria Malz in 2021.

 History

-Germany first participated in the Miss Grand International pageant in 2013.
+Germany first participated in Miss Grand International in 2013.
 Between 2013 and 2018, all German representatives were appointed rather than selected through a dedicated national competition, with each appointee drawn from among the finalists of Miss Germany.
-A structural change occurred in 2019, when the franchise rights were acquired by the Duderstadt-based agency Leandro Aponte Model Scouting, under the directorship of Venezuelan singer and model trainer Leandro Aponte.
-That same year, Aponte inaugurated a new national competition entitled Miss From Germany, designed to serve as the selection mechanism for Germany’s delegates to Miss Grand International beginning in 2020.
+In 2019, the franchise was acquired by the Duderstadt-based agency Leandro Aponte Model Scouting, headed by Venezuelan singer and model trainer Leandro Aponte.
+The organization subsequently launched a new national pageant, Miss From Germany, to select Germany's representatives for Miss Grand International beginning in 2020.

-In Aponte’s inaugural year as national director, however, the limited timeframe for organizational preparation necessitated the appointment of a representative, rather than the immediate execution of the national contest.
-The Miss From Germany competition was formally conducted the following year.
-Notably, the eligibility criteria for Miss From Germany permitted participation irrespective of marital status.
-Consequently, instances arose in which the designated national winner did not conform to the eligibility requirements of Miss Grand International.
-In such cases, the runner-up assumed the position of international representative.
-This recurrent procedural inconsistency led Aponte to designate his competition as Miss From Germany rather than Miss Grand Germany.
+Because of the limited preparation time following the franchise acquisition, Germany's representative for the 2019 international competition was appointed instead of being selected through the newly established pageant.
+The first edition of Miss From Germany was subsequently held in 2020.
+Unlike Miss Grand International, Miss From Germany allowed married women to compete.
+Consequently, when the pageant winner did not meet the eligibility requirements of Miss Grand International, the runner-up was designated as Germany's representative.
+This difference in eligibility criteria also prompted the organizer to retain the title Miss From Germany instead of Miss Grand Germany.

-In 2024, the contractual affiliation between Miss From Germany and Miss Grand International PCL was formally terminated.
-Thereafter, the franchise was transferred to Kim Kelly Braun, Miss Grand Germany 2022 and current chairperson of the Beauty Whisperer Academy.
-Under Braun’s directorship, the first officially titled Miss Grand Germany pageant was convened in Limburgerhof in September 2025.
+In 2024, the franchise agreement between Miss From Germany and Miss Grand International PCL ended.
+It was subsequently transferred to Kim Kelly Braun, Miss Grand Germany 2022 and chairperson of the Beauty Whisperer Academy.
+Under her direction, the inaugural Miss Grand Germany pageant was held in Limburgerhof in September 2025.